- 1836: Galena and Chicago Union Railroad charted between Chicago and Galena, Illinois

 - 1995-Present: Union Pacific operates the Geneva Subdivision from Chicago to East Clinton

 - 2006-Present: Metra operates the Union Pacific West Line between Elburn and Chicago

-The author has ranked the bridge as being highly significant, due to the large scale design of an 1880s truss carrying a considerable amount of traffic currently.
+The author has ranked the bridge as being moderately significant, due to the older age.

 The photo above is an overview.